lihanwen1017769643/engg1340comp2113/README.md

 > Once a player moves onto a *land* that does not belong to anyone, one can choose to buy this *land* or not.
 On the other hand, once a player moves onto a *land* that does belong to someone, one has to pay some money as rent to the owner of this *land*.
 * house
 > There are three levels of *house* that can be built on every *land*, which consists of level-1, level-2, level-3.
 > A *house* can only be constructed by the player if the player has owned the *land*, i.e. he/she has to pass through the *land* at least twice to buy a *house*.
 As long as the owner of a *land* passes onto the *land*, he/she can choose to build a higher level *house* on the land.
-But more construction fee is needed for higher level *house*.
 If it is the second time for the player to go onto the *land*, he can only choose to build a level-1 *house*.
 When the other player lands on this land with house, he/she needs to pay more rent.
+* chance land
+> There are 4 *chance lands* in the map.
+When a player goes onto a *chance land*, one will be randomly assigned to a task.
 * special land
-> There are 4 *special lands* in the map.
-When a player goes onto a *special land*, one will be randomly assigned to a task.
-* corner land
-> There are four corner lands on the gameboard.
+> There are four special lands on the gameboard.
 Each has some special function as listed below (in clockwise order from lower right one):
-   - Go
+   - Start
-     > In the beginning, every player will be placed on Go and thet can receive certain amount of *property* every time they pass Go.
+     > In the beginning, every player will be placed on Start and thet can receive certain amount of *property* every time they pass Go.
    - jail
      > When a player lands on the jail, he/she will be trapped for three rounds.
 Nevertheless, each round he/she can choose either paying fine or attempting to roll doubles to escape jail.
    - Temporary Double